gregix26/Functional_Variant_Analysis/Functional-Annotation-VEP/Instructions_VEP.md

 bash filter_for_variants_vcf.sh <csv_file> <input_vcf_dir> <output_base_dir>

-## STEP 3: Run SpliceAI on filtered splice variants
+## STEP 3: Run SpliceAI on variants

 First, SpliceAI needs to be installed.
 The simplest way to do this is with conda install -c bioconda spliceai.
 Alternatively, the github repository can be cloned git clone https://github.com/Illumina/SpliceAI.git

 Dependencies: tensorflow (>=1.2.0)

 A reference genome file is also needed, available at http://hgdownload.cse.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz

+Follow instruction from developers.